wesauis/snakr/README.md

 # Snakr

-A snake game using JS / HTML and CSS
+A snake game using JS, HTML and CSS

 Control the snake with your arrow keys, keep pressing for more speed